Case Study

 Caztek’s Solution 1:

-As the GridPak system expands during deployment, a tower-mounted solar array was designed to triple the panel's surface area and track the sun across the sky.
+As the Gridpak system expands during deployment, a tower-mounted solar array was designed to triple the panel's surface area, from its stored configuration, and track the sun across the sky 350 degrees.
 The result from the solar tracking provides a 30% increase in energy production, while the expanding array is responsible for an additional 200% increase.

 Caztek’s Solution 2:

-By adding a pivoting weather sensor that monitors the area for changing weather conditions the unit can detect and automatically collapse the solar panels during high winds (+50mph).
-This prevents damage to the unit and end-users.
+By adding a pivoting weather sensor that monitors the area for charging weather conditions, the unit can detect and automatically collapse the solar panels during high winds (50+mph).
+This prevents damage to the unit and operators.

-The system needed enough power to keep disaster relief centers operating, road and construction job sites running, concerts going, and to keep patients safe in mobile units.
-The GridPak needs to work just about anywhere you need consistent power and fast.
+The system needed enough power to keep disaster relief centers operating, road and construction job sites running, concerts powered, and to keep patients safe in mobile hospital units.
+The Gridpak needs to work just about anywhere you need fast & consistent power.

 Caztek’s Solution: